 Gaseous energy sources are required in every area of life: to heat homes, generate electricity safely, fuel clean transportation, and for affordable industrial production.

-Gas underpins the attainment of climate goals, is a partner for renewable forms of energy - and can even be produced renewably.
 Energy in the form of gas can be transported out of sight underground, stored in very large quantities and made available quickly in large volumes.

 Natural gas is a raw material with universal applications.
 Deposits are principally composed of methane (CH4) - a simple compound of carbon (C) and hydrogen (H), which can be bonded and separated synthetically.
 This compound will spearhead our progress towards a renewable energy future.